CBD Frequently Asked Questions:

 What is CBD used for?

 People are finding that CBD is useful for many conditions which have not responded well to convential treatments.
-New ailments which CBD can help treat are being discovered every day.
-However the most common uses of CBD are treatment of chronic pain, insomnia, inflammation, anxiety, and epilepsy.
+New ailments which CBD can help treat are being discovered every day. (google what is CBD used for)

 What are CBD edibles?